Sonora27/pneumonia_image_classification/readme.md

 When we analyzed where our model mispredicted, we found there to be an issue with the images themselves moreso than the actual model being faulty.
 To the naked eye, the false negative images look to be in fact negative even though they are truly positive.
 There is very little opacity present in these photos.
 The fact that the images seem to be rather dark seems to be playing a large role in the misclassification.

 Similarly with the false positives, the images look to be in fact positive.
 There appears to be a high amount of opacity present in these photos and yet, they are in fact negative.
 The high amount of brightness of the photos seems to be contributing to the misclassification as well.

+Generally speaking, the model appears to have a bias towards identifying darker images as negatives and brighter images as positives, but still performs quite strongly overall.

 ## Next Steps